ITV2: Branding

-When the channel launched, the logo was very similar in style to the ITV logo at the time.
+When the channel launched, the logo was very similar in style to the ITV logo at the time, accompanied by the slogan "a different view".
+The channel used its own logo until 19 November 2001, when it was replaced by one matching the ITV1 logo.
+Designed by English & Pockett and known as "2 entertain", this look had ten idents, often associated with leisure activities, such as a rollercoaster ride, a firework, a bowling alley and a swimming pool.
+Each ident had its own name appearing during the formup of the channel logo, for example, the firework ident said "2 thrill" and the swimming pool ident said "2 relax".
+This coincided with what brand manager Chris Arrowsmith called a "coming of age", by having a standalone identity, while having a logo similar to its sister channel.
+This also coincided with a launch on Sky Digital later in the year, in order to stand out from its competitors.

+On 14 July 2003, the channel unveiled a new logo, positioning itself as the "flipside" to ITV1, and changing its logo: the blocks where the ITV wordmark was were yellow and the 2 block became blue.
+Five sub-brands were created in order to make it easier for viewers to navigate its content.
+During Newcastle United's run in the 2004–05 UEFA Cup, the channel was rebranded as ITV Toon on matchdays, referring to the club's nickname the Toon.
+The channel's yellow and blue idents changed to black and white, to match the club's colours.

 The channel received a complete overhaul along with the other ITV channels in 2006, giving the channel a new lime green logo.
 The channel also received six new idents which all had names beginning with "Too" to relate to the 2 in the channel's name.
 They were called; "Too Fast", "Too Hot", "Too Cold, "Too Expensive", "Too Glamorous" and "Too Loud".
 Each of the idents were made up of a mix of shades of green to match the channel's logo.

 In 2008, the channel received another new look.
 The green logo was kept but made 3D.

-During Newcastle United's run in the 2004–05 UEFA Cup, the channel was rebranded as ITV Toon on matchdays, referring to the club's nickname the Toon.
-The channel's yellow and blue idents changed to black and white, to match the club's colours.

 In line with the corporate rebranding of ITV, ITV2 received a new look on 14 January 2013.
 The channel's slogan became "the home of infectious entertainment", and received a "hot red" version of the logo and red on-screen identity including new idents.

 ITV2 presentation was given a refresh on 12 August 2015, with new branding, idents, the introduction of gif style bitesized promos, and a reboot of the channel's social feeds, spanning YouTube, Facebook, Twitter and Instagram along with the launch of new ITV2 channels on Snapchat and Tumblr.
 As part of the refresh, the logo kept its previous state but was changed colour from hot red to turquoise.